-In the prior year, Castle Trust Bank provided specific forbearance to support customers during the pandemic following regulatory guidance.
+Although 2022 has seen the impact of Covid-19 reduce significantly for both the Castle Trust Bank's customers and colleagues, the longer-term impacts continue to be felt through the knock-on related impact in the wider macro-economic environment.
+At the height of the pandemic, Castle Trust Bank provided specific forbearance to support customers following regulatory guidance.
 This was typically in the form of payment holidays for a period of 1-6 months or, for mortgages maturing, some customers were offered an extension to their mortgage settlement.
-Customer support continued during the first half of the financial year and since the opening up after lockdown, the second half has seen customers returning to their existing contractual payment arrangements or, where financial difficulties exist, they were managed sensitively through the Bank's standard forbearance measures.
-As a result, by year end there were no material Covid-19 specific forbearance measures in place.
+This support was discontinued in the prior financial year following the opening up after lockdown, where in most cases we saw customers returning to their existing contractual payment arrangements.
+Where financial difficulties continued, they were managed sensitively through the Bank's standard forbearance measures.

-The pandemic has had an extensive impact in both the prior and current year on the Bank in terms of economic and social disruption.
-The Bank has maintained the existing level of support provided to customers whilst ensuring the safety and wellbeing of colleagues.
-Operational effectiveness was maintained throughout further lockdowns in the current year with the office environment being made Covid-19 safe since the beginning of the pandemic.
-Colleagues have been encouraged to find a balance between home and office working since the lockdowns have ended and these working practices are now considered to be business as usual.
-As a result of the workplace policies implemented, the Bank has seen stable operations throughout this period of uncertainty and is proud of how it has been able to adapt to continue to support both customers and colleagues.
+If Covid-19 or a variant were to significantly re-emerge in the future, Castle Trust Bank is in a strong position to respond to any disruption this may cause.
+During the pandemic Castle Trust Bank maintained high levels of support to customers whilst ensuring the safety and wellbeing of colleagues.
+Operational effectiveness was maintained throughout lockdowns with the office environment being made Covid-19 safe.
+Since the pandemic, colleagues have been encouraged to find a balance between home and office working and these working practices are now considered to be business as usual.